-Last Updated: 6/23/21 – The U.S. Department of the Treasury has made funding available to assist households that are unable to pay rent, utilities, home energy costs, and other expenses related to housing.
-The funds are provided directly to states, U.S. territories, local governments, and (in the case of ERA 1) Indian tribes or Tribally Designated Housing Entities, as applicable, and the Department of Hawaiian Home Lands.
+The U.S. Department of the Treasury has made funding available to assist households that are unable to pay rent or utilities.
+The funds are provided directly to states, U.S. territories, local governments, and Indian tribes.
 As a result, these grantees across the United States have been working hard to stand up their Emergency Rental Assistance (ERA) programs in order to address the devastating impact of the COVID-19 pandemic on millions of American renters.
-Each ERA grantee has some flexibility to develop their rental assistance program to suit the needs of their local community, while complying with requirements outlined in their ERA financial assistance agreement, the ERA statute, and Treasury’s guidelines.
+Each ERA grantee has some flexibility to develop their rental assistance program to suit the needs of their local community, while complying with requirements outlined in their ERA financial assistance agreement, the ERA statute, and Treasury’s guidance.

 Treasury has engaged with ERA grantees across the country to identify program strategies that promise to speed up program implementation, more efficiently deliver program benefits, enhance program integrity, and improve tenant and landlord access to programs—particularly for vulnerable and harder to reach populations.
 As grantees across the country build program infrastructure designed to meet the specific needs of their communities, many have reported that early successes have relied on leveraging local resources, data-driven operational analyses, and incorporating continuous operational improvement strategies into their regular practices.
 Specific promising practices include: 1

 View example self-attestation forms currently used by ERA grantees.